 My year-old Dell notebook now issues this ominous warning every time I fire it up.
 They want to sell me a new battery, of course.
 Maybe they did not anticipate giving their customers something larger to contemplate in the process.

 I will celebrate my sixtieth birthday in July.
-(No gifts please, although I do love Cuban cigars, wine in an actual bottle, and great artisan cheese.
+(No gifts please, although I do love Cuban cigars, wine in an actual bottle, and great artisan cheese).
 While I should thank my lucky stars that I survived the Great Plague that began in early eighties as well as all of the wondrous, complicated things that have come my way in Bangkok over the last fifteen years, I cannot seem to wrap my head around reaching The Big Six O. Could this really be happening to me?

 In July I will be beginning my fifth cycle in the tiger year, which is a big thing in this part of the world.
 At the same time, however, I find myself wondering what most people probably wonder at my age: Where has my life gone?
 Gee, that was fast, it is almost over so soon?
 Then I am reminded by gray hair, arthritis, sleep apnea, libido problems, and the lifetime of gluttony that I carry around my waist every day that I am probably farther past the middle of my life than I would like to think.
 If this is the "prime of life" I can do without it, thank you.

 A guitar-strumming British singer made his U.S. debut on David Letterman's show last week.
 (Yes, we get that here in Bangkok, along with Oprah, Glee, and Ugly Betty.)
 His song sounded like had been lifted straight from sixties 45.
 While his music was pretty forgettable, I was struck by his apparel--narrow lapels, a dark, skinny tie, and slim-legged trousers with cuffs.
-It gave me chicken skin (as Thai people call goose bumps).
+It gave me chicken skin, as Thai people call goose bumps.
 The look conjured up painful memories of my high school years.
 Fashion seems headed that way.
 Could narrow lapels, ugly ties and pants with cuffs be coming back?
 Perhaps, since we live in a universe of cycles.
 Let's hope the social idealism of the sixties is also reborn along with the wardrobe.

-The big surprise in the final paragraph above is that Douglas Thompson really does watch television.
+The big surprise in the final paragraph above is that The author if this blog really does watch television.
 After all of the brutal things I have suggested that you do to your own Idiot Box, I have to admit that I do watch TV, although I have some unusual viewing habits.
 I watch Letterman, who I have always really liked.
 I am addicted to True Blood, which has apparently been dropped by our local cable monopoly.
 I watch news on BBC and CNN.
 And, as you might expect, I am thrilled to watch anything about food, particularly The Naked Chef (who many including me would be thrilled to see cooking in the all-together) and Cheese Slices, a half-hour program that is all about...you guessed it...cheese, one of the few things that makes life worth the trouble of living.

 What I really enjoy most, however, are movies.
 I could, and sometimes do, watch them all day.
 I have hundreds of movies and two iPods that provide my only escape from Bangkok's legendary traffic.
 Films about food are very high on my list of favorites.
 Julie & Julia was the best foodie film I have seen since Rattatouille.
 Two of the all-time best food films are a bit more obscure.
-If you can, find copies of Tampopo or La Grande Bouffe, which are also two of the sexiest films ever made, you will watch them over and over.
-If you have a favorite of your own, please recommend it below.
+If you can, find copies of Tampopo and La Grande Bouffe, which are also two of the sexiest films ever made, you will watch them over and over.
+If you have a favorite of your own, please recommend it.

 Don't Call it a Blimp.
 You may have been tantalized in the previous installment by my thrilling ride over San Francisco in the Zeppelin Airship Eureka.